mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/intro.md

 ## Scenario Overview

-In this tutorial, we will learn how to create a new Helm chart to maintain an example application - https://github.com/mluyo3414/hello-kubernetes (credit to paulbouwer who created it).
+In this part, we will learn how to create a new Helm chart to maintain an example web application - https://github.com/mluyo3414/hello-kubernetes (credit to paulbouwer who created it).
 This is a continuation of [Helm tutorial part 1: Learning Helm by installing Jenkins](https://katacoda.com/msuarez/scenarios/1-installing-jenkins-using-helm).

 ## Technologies review